tiffanyvallo/bank_tech_test/README.md

 #### Edge Cases
 ```
 As a client
-So that I am not withdrawing over my balance
+So that I am not taking out more money than I have
 I would like to be notified if I withdraw over my balance
 ```
 ### How to use